Home » Dessert Recipes » Cream Horns

 • raspberries for decorating

-I have provided a recipe for an old fashion buttercream if you would prefer.
+I have provided a recipe for an old-fashioned buttercream if you would prefer.
 This is a pastry that will freeze very well when made with buttercream.

 Sheet of raw puff pastry cut into strips with one strip being wound around a mould viewed from above.

-Using store bought puff pastry sheets make this a very simple dessert.
-I use pre-rolled puff pastry that comes in 9 inch (23cm) square sheets.
+Using store-bought puff pastry sheets makes this a very simple dessert.
+I use pre-rolled puff pastry that comes in 9-inch (23cm) square sheets.
 Cut into strips and wind around buttered molds.

 Molds for this pastry are available at good kitchenware stores or online.